pearu/f2py/doc/developers_guide.rst

 .. note::

-   Information needs to be added about the use of `NotImplementedError` and `AssertionError`.
-There has also been discussion about including an InternalError exception for unexpected errors.
+   Information needs to be added about the use of `NotImplementedError` and `AssertionError` and/or the code needs to be modified.
+These exceptions come from pre-existing code and it is likely that we would want to remove the `AssertionError` from fparser.There has also been discussion about including an InternalError exception for unexpected errors.
 There has also been discussion about using a logger for messages, however, there are currently no known situations where it makes sense to output messages.

 Object Hierarchy
 ++++++++++++++++